ulyssesz/pyInvestopedia/README.md

 ```

 ## Get Game Info
-In case you are playing in multiple games, you can retrieve all your games and respective ids using `Browser.getAccountInfo()`
+In case you are playing in multiple games, you can retrieve all your games and respective ids using `Browser.getGames()`

 ```python
 b = Browser(user, p)